Last updated: May 22, 2024

 But beyond obtaining an attractive rate, do you have a handle on what your full cost of borrowing might be?
 This could include closing costs and appraisal fees you may have to pay to get the loan.

-“The expertise of licensed appraisers, attorneys, title agents and other support staff could be needed during this time,” says Rob Cook, vice president of Marketing and Customer Experience for Discover® Home Loans, which is why some home equity loans also carry fees and closing costs.
+“The expertise of licensed appraisers, attorneys, title agents and other support staff could be needed during this time,” says Rob Cook, vice president of Marketing for Discover® Home Loans, which is why some home equity loans also carry fees and closing costs.
 If you’re not aware of all aspects of your loan, you may find yourself paying a lot more than you anticipated.

 The key takeaway here is that not every loan is created equal and closing costs and fees vary by lender.
 Before signing on the dotted line, look at the types of fees you could be paying—in addition to interest.